ceagone/meazure-task/README.md

 * ``` git clone https://github.com/aogunfowora/meazure-task.git ``` : To clone the terraform task's repo and cd into the `meazure-task` folder.

-* Copy the service account's `.json` file in to the `meazure-task-1` folder.
+* Copy the service account's `.json` file in to the `meazure-task` folder.
 (I'd suggest you renaming it as the name will be required as part of the input variable for your tfvars).

 * Create a `.tfvars`.
 Below is a sample with the following contents:
 ```